peter-kiilu/weather-app/README.md

+I really enjoyed creating this weather app, and learning react as my fav development tool.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.